arkency/posts/posts/2021-02-13-3-tips-to-tune-your-vcr-in-tests.md

 # Decompressing stored responses

 * no idea what is the data we make assertions on
+* not realizing how huge is the payload when storing all your un-paginatend products from catalog as a reponse to GET on index

 # Not allowing unused mocks